 Would you like to supplement your classroom learning with some workplace experience in your major?

-The Technical Communication and Interactive Design Department (TCID) provides you with an opportunity to earn 3 hours of internship credit in either degree––Interactive Design or Technical Communication.
+The Technical Communication and Interactive Design Department (TCID) provides you with an opportunity to earn internship class credit in either degree––Interactive Design or Technical Communication.

 An internship is a valuable form of “learning by doing.”
 Internships can help you in a number of important ways.
 Below is a short list of benefits: